 Lastly, don't miss that Guest Testing links can be opened on mobile devices as well as desktop devices.
 On most tablets and mobile phones, you get a mobile version of the testing interface.
 Being prompted for and collecting results on a separate device can be very practical; it saves the tester from constant context switching on their main screen between the app under test and the test mgmt tool.

-So that's it for now.
-Any questions about how any of this works, please don't hesitate to contact support@ontestpad.com.
+Any questions about how any of this works, please don't hesitate to contact support@testpad.com.

 Happy (guest) testing.

 PS.
 Guest Testing is a premium feature available from the Team Plan and upwards.
 However, it is available in the Free Trial, so give it a go and see for yourself how convenient it is to bring in extra, or even external, help when the pressure is on to make a release.
+And while you're trying it out, experience firsthand how Testpad's practical approach to test management can make your entire testing process more efficient and effective.